-INITIAL ACCREDITATION FEE RENEWAL OF ACCREDITATION FEE Base Accreditation Processing Fee \$2,530.00 \$1,895.00 Manufacturer Specific Accreditation Processing Fee (if applicable this fee is in addition to the Base Accreditation Fee) \$1,085.00 \$930.00
+INITIAL ACCREDITATION FEE RENEWAL OF ACCREDITATION FEE Base Accreditation Processing Fee \$2,230.00 \$1,595.00 Manufacturer Specific Accreditation Processing Fee (if applicable this fee is in addition to the Base Accreditation Fee) \$935.00 \$780.00

-NOTE: These prices apply to applications submitted as of 7/1/2023.

-See https://bit.ly/ASE2023pricing for more details.
+NOTE: These prices apply to applications submitted between 1/1/2023 and 6/30/2023.
+See https://bit.lv/ASE2023pricing for more details.
 Payment for the ETL honorarium and the ETL expenses are now included in the base accreditation and manufacturer fees (if applicable) and are paid to the ETL by the ASE Education Foundation at the conclusion of the on-site visit.
-Each on-site visit requires the assigned ETL plus additional team members, usually recruited from local repair shops and dealerships.
+Each onsite visit requires the assigned ETL plus additional team members, usually recruited from local repair shops and dealerships.
 At most schools, the additional team members volunteer their time.
 Other schools choose to pay those team members for their time and efforts.
 This is up to each school to decide, and the prices do not include any team member payments other than the ETL.